-When Enabled, this field allows you to connect your floppy disk drives to the onboard floppy disk drive connector instead of a separate controller card.
-If you want to use a different controller card to connect the floppy disk drives, set this field to Disabled.
+When enabled, this field allows you to connect your floppy disk drives to the onboard floppy drive connector instead of a separate controller card.
+If you want to use a different controller card to connect the floppy drives, set this field to Disabled.

-Onboard FDC Swap A & B (No Swap)
+Onboard FDC Swap A: B: (No Swap)

 This field allows you to reverse the hardware drive letter assignments of your floppy disk drives.
-Two options are available: No Swap and Swap AB.
-If you want to switch drive letter assignments through the onboard chipset, set this field to Swap AB.
+Two options are available: Swap AB and No Swap (default).
+If you want to switch drive letter assignments, set this field to Swap AB, and the swap will be controlled by the onboard chipset.